AnaBondiguel/babyessentials/README.md

 # R12.
 User stories for your app
 As mums, my friends and I want to get rid of our baby items because our kids grew up.
 We don't need our bassinet, baby capsule, baby walk, baby bouncer etc. anymore, but they are still in very good condition (some baby products have never been used or used once).
 We think other parents who have newborn babies may need these baby items.
 At the same time, we also would like to purchase toddler or kid essentials from other parents, such as bunk bed, bookshelf, desk, raincoat, bike etc.  and help each other out.
 We can also recycle those baby/kid items in our community and be environmentally friendly.

+We want to have an application to have 1) our accounts to create, edit and delete the listing products, 2) the listings where we can buy and sell the products, 3)the payment function that we can make transaction to puchase the products.

 # R13.
 Wireframes for your app

 # R14.
 An ERD for your app